DIVERSIFY-project/diversitype/README.md

 mvn package
 ```

-### 3-Your project should be have dependency to surefire plugin
+### 3-Your project should have dependency to surefire plugin
 Add this dependency to your pom.xml:
 ```
  <plugin>